-If you or a loved one were injured by a tree accident that occurred on private or public/government property, we can assist.
-It is crucial that you act quickly if you were injured on public land since the time limits to preserve your rights are very short.San Francisco Trees Can Be Dangerous
+We can assist if you or a loved one were injured by a tree accident on private or public/government property.
+You must act quickly if injured on public land since the time limits to preserve your rights are very short.San Francisco Trees Can Be Dangerous

-San Francisco generally has a coastal Mediterranean climate, with neighborhoods made up of numerous mini-climates.
+San Francisco generally has a coastal Mediterranean climate, with neighborhoods comprising numerous mini-climates.
 The summers are warm and dry.
 Certain areas are prone to strong winds.
 Such weather conditions can cause trees and tree limbs to crash to the ground.

-Our office has worked on behalf of injured Bay Area residents for over 38 years.
-A number of our cases have involved clients with severe injuries caused by falling trees.
-Tree accident cases can be complex and challenging, making the choice of experienced counsel incredibly important.San Francisco Trees and the Injuries They May Cause
+Our office has worked for injured Bay Area residents for over 38 years.
+Several cases have involved clients with severe injuries caused by falling trees.
+Tree accident cases can be complex and challenging, making choosing experienced counsel crucial.San Francisco Trees and the Injuries They May Cause

-The most common street tree in San Francisco is the London planetree, with over 8,500 located throughout the city.
-These types of trees can reach heights of 66 - 98 feet and have a trunk circumference of up to ten feet.
-When any such large tree crashes to the ground, it can cause severe injuries or death.
+The most common street tree in San Francisco is the London planetree, with over 8,500 in the city.
+These types of trees can reach heights of 66 - 98 feet and have a trunk circumference of up to 10 feet.
+When a large tree crashes to the ground, it can cause severe injuries or death.
 Even a limb from such a tree, given the velocity of the drop, can inflict massive injuries on a human being.
 Some of the most common injuries caused by falling trees are:

 - Broken Back